pzheng460/BidirectionalPathTracing/README.md

 ## Introduction

 This program provides a detailed implementation of a fundamental paper in rendering, focusing on Bidirectional Path Tracing (BDPT).
-The algorithm consists of the process of generating light subpaths and camera subpaths, Multiple Importance Sampling (MIS).
 The whole project is written in pure C++ based on the architecture of path tracing assignment from GAMES101 by Prof. Lingqi Yan (UCSB).

-### Bidirectional Path Tracing Overview

 Bidirectional Path Tracing (BDPT) is an advanced global illumination algorithm that combines the strengths of both path tracing and light tracing.
 In BDPT, paths are traced from both the camera (eye) and the light sources, and these paths are connected to form complete light transport paths.
 This method effectively handles complex lighting scenarios, including caustics and indirect lighting, by sampling light paths more effectively.